Physical Therapy

 Am I a Candidate for Physical Therapy?

-You may be a candidate for physical therapy if you:
+You may benefit from physical therapy if you:

 • Have recently undergone orthopedic surgery, such as joint replacement, reconstructive surgery, or arthroscopy.